9 Mar 2008

 GPO

-A GPO is made up of two parts; a set of files in sysvol and an active directory object.
+A GPO is made up of two parts; a set of files in sysvol and an Active Directory object.
 When correcting GPO permissions you must modify the ACL on the AD object using DSACLS (included in the w2k3 support tools) and the sysvol NTFS permission.

 dsacls cn={3EE757FE-B5A4-4D23-937D-A3AF5G7F0CEA}, cn=Policies, cn=System, dc=wordpress, dc=com /R “Authenticated Users”